 How can you trust a data store distributed among an arbitrary number of independent peers?
 Since each peer has control over its own version of the data, how can you reach a consensus?
 In a nutshell, these are the main problems blockchain solves.

 Conducting interviews is hard.
 Hard enough to make Google fail.
-In fact, so many companies are bad at it that failure is standard, and finding one that does it well makes you wanna hop on board without asking much else.
+In fact, so many companies are bad at it that failure is somehow expected, and finding one that does it well makes you wanna hop on board without asking much else.

 Running a Rust HTTP server using Rocket is really easy and well documented, however, if you plan to go serverless, there's still a lot of uncharted territories.